james01/FormUI/README.md

 FormUI provides an easy way to build native forms for iOS.
 It is inspired by SwiftUI and takes advantage of new technologies like Combine and result builders.
 However, it is entirely implemented in UIKit which gives it more options for customization.

 FormUI aims to be lightweight and unopinionated.
-It solves the troublesome parts of making forms—like counting sections and hiding rows—but leaves you open to fill in the details for your specific use case.
+It solves the troublesome parts of making forms—like counting sections and hiding rows—but leaves you to fill in the details for your specific use case.

 ---